Spy Agency: North Korea's Top Italy Diplomat in Hiding

 North Korea, which touts itself in its propaganda as a socialist paradise, is extremely sensitive about defections, especially among its elite diplomatic corps, and has previously insisted that they are South Korean or U.S. plots to undermine its government.

+North Korea may publicly ignore Jo’s possible defection or hold back harsh criticism to avoid highlighting the vulnerability of its government as it pursues diplomacy with Washington and Seoul, said Koh Yu-hwan, a North Korea expert at Seoul’s Dongguk University.

-The last senior North Korean diplomat known to have defected is Thae Yong Ho, a former minister at the North Korean Embassy in London, who defected to South Korea in 2016.
-North Korea described Thae as “human scum” and claimed he was trying to escape punishment for serious crimes.
+The last senior North Korean diplomat known to have defected is Thae Yong Ho, a former minister at the North Korean Embassy in London, who fled to South Korea in 2016.

+While not identifying him by name, the North’s state media then described Thae as “human scum” and claimed he was trying to escape punishment for serious crimes.

+Thae, who has been an outspoken critic of Kim Jong Un while living in South Korea, denied the accusations and said he defected because he didn’t want his children to live “miserable” lives in the North.